-Recycling and composting programs are reflected in the emissions calculations as reduced total tonnage of waste going to the landfills.
-The model, however, does not capture the associated emissions reductions in "upstream" energy use from recycling as part of the inventory.21 This is in-line with the "end-user" or "tailpipe" approach taken throughout the development of this inventory.
-It is important to note that recycling and composting programs can have a significant impact on greenhouse gas emissions when a full lifecycle approach is taken.
+Recycling and composting programs are reflected in the emissions calculations as reduced total tonnage of waste energy use from recycling as part of the inventory.28 This is in-line with the "end-user" or "tailpipe" approach taken throughout the development of this inventory.
+It is important to note that, recycling and composting programs can have a significant impact on greenhouse gas emissions when a full lifecycle approach is taken.
 Manufacturing products with recycled materials avoids emissions from the energy that would have been used during extraction, transporting and processing of virgin material.